Zmeu: Etymology

 Most scholars agree that the Romanian term zmeu derives from Slavic zmey.
-However, Romanian linguist Sorin Paliga challenges this notion of Slavic origin, hypothesizing that the pan-Slavic forms were an early Slavic loan from the Dacian language.
+However, Václav Machek considered this problematic, leading to Romanian linguists Sorin Paliga and Eugen S. Teodor to propose the hypothesis of an early Slavic loan from the North Thracian language.

 The relation with Romanian zmeură ‘raspberry’ has been deemed to be possible, but rather unlikely, by Alexandru Ciorănescu.

-General description
+Description

-The zmeu is described by some as a "dragon", but a dragon that may assume the role of a suitor or a lover of a human female, and in some cases are heroic figures, though in other cases, diabolical.
+The zmeu is described by some as a "dragon", but a dragon that may assume the role of a suitor or a lover of a human woman, and in some cases are heroic figures, though in other cases, diabolical.

 Thus zmeu has been noted to be "anthropo-ophidian", i.e., possessing both man and dragon/serpent-like features: a "scale-covered, human-like body, a snake's tail, and bat-like wings", or rather it is a "man's head" sitting on a "bird's trunk, [and a] serpent's tail", according to other accounts.

 Indeed, zmeu has been described as a sort of man-eating giant, an equivalent of the Western ogre, possessing a "rocky tail", but still able to mount a horse.
 The zmeu was no more than a creature with human-face, though somewhat taller and thicker-bodied, according to the assertions of some folklorists, and are capable of human speech, though in somewhat uncouth a fashion.

 One paper categorized the zmeu among the Rumanian vampires, alongside the vârcolac (blood-drinking werewolf), but the latter tends to be confused more with the blood-sucking strigă (pl. strigoi).

 The zmei are also confused with the dracu (dragon) among the populace.
 The flying creatures ridden by the Șolomonarii are the zmeu, or the balaur, depending on the authority.

 But in certain fairytales, the zmeu merely appears as a king of the serpents.